How to Choose an Air Conditioner (AC) for Your Home

 Like many creature comforts, we only realize the importance of air conditioning when it stops working.
 That's when an air conditioner's real value is thrust into our hot, sweaty faces.
 But smart homeowners don't experience such sticky moments — they choose the right air conditioning system from the start.

-Curious about how to find the perfect option?
+Curious about how to find the perfect option Curious about how to find the perfect option for a new AC unit?
 Here are some questions that will help get the right air conditioner for your home.

 How Much Cooling Power Do You Need?

 The biggest factor in your AC’s effectiveness is its capacity to cool your home.
 An undersized unit will struggle to keep up with heat removal but one that's too large means you're paying for more than you need.
 Plus, an oversized unit will run too often, leading to more air conditioning repair calls.

 First, find out how many square meters you need to cool.
 Refer to your home’s architectural plans or measure your living area.
 Next, determine the British Thermal Units (Btu) rating you’ll need to cool.
 As a general rule, an AC unit needs around 20 Btu for every square foot.
 So, a 1,500 sq ft home would need a unit that can remove around 30,000 Btu per hour.
 If you’re installing a window or portable AC unit, most brands will list a Btu rating on them.